 Bake for 15 – 20 minutes, or until dip has just started to bubble.
 Let cool and serve with tortilla chips or chopped vegetables.

 We put a lot of emphasis on the sides to accompany our wine and cheese.
-These were the real secret ingredients that made the night a success.
 We had a lot of variety from pates, grilled vegetables, pickles, savory jams, and a selection of sliced deli meats.
-These are all especially important if any participants are lactose intolerable or sensitive so they may still thoroughly enjoy the food.
+These are all especially important if any participants are lactose intolerant or sensitive.
 We used baguette slices and peppered crackers as the bases for all the fun combinations.

-The best part for us as hosts was being able to fill up and relax at home knowing that we wouldn’t have to drive home at the end of the night.
-We will definitely have many more ‘wine and cheese’ nights.
+The best part for us as hosts was being able to just fill up and relax knowing that we wouldn’t have to drive home and find street parking at the end of the night.